SkafteNicki/dtu_mlops/challenges.md

     can probably help.

-* In the lectures we setup cloud build to automatically build a docker container for training whenever we pushed code to our github repository.
+* In the lectures we setup cloud build to automatically build a docker container for training whenever we pushed code to our GitHub repository.
     However, we also setup CI testing in github.
-If tests are failing on github the building of the docker image is still being done, essentially wasting our precious cloud credit.
+If tests are failing on GitHub the building of the docker image is still being done, essentially wasting our precious cloud credit.
 Setup a system so cloud building only commence when all tests are passing.